Frank Warren (promoter): Career

 Warren guided Hamed to become Britain's youngest ever world champion when he beat Steve Robinson to win the WBO Featherweight title at the Cardiff Arms Park, Wales, in 1995; he oversaw the ascent of Ricky Hatton to the IBF Light Welterweight Championship of the World after beating Kostya Tszyu in 2005; and has been with former IBF and WBO/WBC/WBA/Ring Magazine Super Middleweight Champion Joe Calzaghe throughout the majority of his 46 fight unbeaten career.

 Warren signed the 2004 Olympic Lightweight silver medallist Amir Khan and guided him to be a world champion in 2009, but the two split in 2010.
 He continued this post-Olympic record by signing others after the 2008 Olympics.

 In December 2007, Warren was elected to the International Boxing Hall of Fame and was inducted in June 2008.

+On 5 February 2016, gunmen stormed the Regency Hotel in Whitehall, Dublin during a weigh-in for the WBO European lightweight title bout between Jamie Kavanagh and Antonio João Bento.
+The event was a co-promoted between Warren and suspected crime boss Daniel Kinahan.

+In 2024, Warren led Team Queensberry in the Queensberry vs. Matchroom 5v5 event held in Riyadh, Saudi Arabia.
+This unique boxing competition saw Warren and fellow promoter Eddie Hearn each select five fighters to compete, with scoring based on two points for a knockout, one point for a decision win, and double points for victories by team captains.
+Hamzah Sheeraz captained Team Queensberry.
+Under Warren's leadership, his team achieved a clean sweep, winning all matches and delivering an embarrassing 10-0 scoreline against Hearn's team.

+Warren was given a lifetime achievement award at the 2025 Sports Industry Awards in London in May 2025.

 Sports network

 Warren's major vehicles for promotion are Sports Network Ltd and Sports Network Europe, which employ 15 people, but rises up to 1,000 on the day of a big fight.
 In 1995 Warren signed an exclusive deal with the pay-TV operator British Sky Broadcasting, but having moved his promotions successfully around all of the UK television networks, he has now severed all ties with Sky Sports.

 After the loss of the dispute with Calzaghe, Sports Network Ltd was put into administration.